"Excuse Me, Daddy."

 We've all experienced it.
 We're in the middle of a conversation with another adult and our child seems to need us every minute and a half.
 From the parent's perspective, even the most polite and necessary requests can get annoying.
 From the child's perspective, the need is real and urgent.
 Both parent and child want something.

 James 4 tells us that quarrels and fights start because we want something and do not get it.
-If we are to catch the foxes that ruin the fruit of the home, we have to find a way our children can respectfully signal they need attention.
+If we are to tackle the problems that repeatedly occur in our homes, we have to find a way our children can respectfully signal they need attention.

 Around the birth of our fifth child we learned about the interrupt rule.
 We instructed our children that if they needed us when we were speaking to someone else, adult or child, in person or on the phone, they were to quietly place a hand on our shoulder.
 In the event we were standing, the child could do the same to our forearm.
 By maintaining their contact, we would understand they had a need.
 We taught them not to speak, but rather wait patiently until a natural break in our conversation allowed us to politely excuse ourselves and address their need.